TusharsinghBaghel/BplusTree_Indian_Citizen_Database/Readme.md

 # Indian Citizen Database using Nested B+ Trees
+Just a testing to Check a trial on selenium
 This project implements an Indian Citizen database using nested B+ trees from scratch in C. The database is structured such that each leaf contains the Aadhar data of an individual.
 Each leaf also contains a pointer to another B+ tree whose leaves contain all the PANs of that person.
 Furthermore, each PAN leaf contains a pointer to another B+ tree whose leaves are the banks associated with the corresponding PAN card.
 The insertion process is optimized for both efficiency and space economy, utilizing a parent stack for back propagation during splits.

 ```sh